Data mapping (source-to-target mapping) is an essential activity for all data integration, business intelligence, and analytics initiatives

 Data mapping is among the most important design steps in data migration, data integration, and business intelligence projects.
 Mapping source to target data greatly influences project success – perhaps more than any other task.
 The outcome of the mapping process is a primary tool for communications between project architects, developers, and testers.

-Organizations have come a long way from the time when data mapping” was a dirty word in E-discovery.
+Organizations have come a long way from the time when “data mapping” was a dirty word in E-discovery.
 However, as data becomes more dispersed and voluminous across organizations, having a centralized resource for quickly identifying where certain electronically stored information (ESI) resides is extremely valuable.
+Integrating data from multiple sources, as in a business intelligence or analytics system, requires robust data mapping from all sources.

-Data mapping: the process of creating data element mappings between source and target data models.
+Data mapping: the process of creating data element connections between source and target data models.
 Data mapping is used as the first step for a variety of data movement tasks including:

 - Data transformation or data mediation between a data source and a destination